rgriff23/rgriff23.github.io/_posts/2017-06-29-Katie-Hinde-Twitterstorm.md

 In this post, I explore some data I collected from a rather nasty and unexpected Twitterstorm that began with a colleague's tweet.
 I've used `twitteR` to analyze data about [users](https://rgriff23.github.io/2017/05/01/USWNT-NHL-Twitter-popularity.html) in the past, but this is my first time working with raw tweets.
-Although this isn't a tutorial, I make frequent references to the project's well-annotated [GitHub repo](https://github.com/rgriff23/Katie_Hinde_Twitter_storm_text_analysis) where you can see how I did everything.
+If you want to learn more about how I did this, check out the project's well-annotated [GitHub repo](https://github.com/rgriff23/Katie_Hinde_Twitter_storm_text_analysis).

 Oh, and despite the title of this post, I don't actually provide a formula for how to make both liberals and conservatives hate you with one tweet.
 Twitter is a noisy place where the arbitrary whims of groupthink reign supreme, and I suspect it is extremely difficult to predict when a particular tweet will cause a Twitterstorm, particularly from a user of low to moderate popularity in the Twitterverse.